Colombia's Avianca to suspend Venezuela flights amid security, other limits

 2 Min Read

-BOGOTA, July 27 (Reuters) - Colombian airline Avianca Holdings SA said on Thursday it will suspend flights to and from Venezuela immediately, instead of on a previously announced date of Aug.
+BOGOTA (Reuters) - Colombian airline Avianca Holdings SA AVT_p.CN said on Thursday it will suspend flights to and from Venezuela immediately, instead of on a previously announced date of Aug.
 16, due to operational and security difficulties.

 The latest commercial carrier to pull out of the crisis-hit socialist country said in a statement it was obliged to cancel the flights because of "operational and security limitations registered during the last few hours."